-The University of Hawaii Cancer Center received NCI-designation
+The University of Colorado Cancer Center received comprehensive cancer center designation from NCI

 In 1996, the University of Hawaii Cancer Center (UH) received National Cancer Institute (NCI)-designation.
 The Center’s mission is…